vmpartner/bitmex/README.md

 # Bitmex API
-Libs for work with bitmex rest and websocket API on golang
+Packages for work with bitmex rest and websocket API on golang